-1

 Frequency Governance Scope of Please explain

 with mechanisms board-

 which into which level

-climate- climate- oversight
+climate- climate-related oversight

-related related issues
+related issues are

-issues are are integrated
+issues are integrated

-a alo intogratoa
+a

 scheduled

 agenda

 item

-Other, - <not< td="">The Governance and Social Responsibility Committee has the mandate to oversee TC Transcontinental's Corporate Social Responsibility Strategy.
-The Chief Strategy</not<> The Governance and Social Responsibility Committee has the mandate to oversee TC Transcontinental's Corporate Social Responsibility Strategy.
-The Chief Strategy
+Other, Reviewing and <not< td="">The Governance and Social Responsibility Committee has the mandate to oversee TC Transcontinental's Corporate Social Responsibility Strategy.
+The Chief Strategy &</not<> The Governance and Social Responsibility Committee has the mandate to oversee TC Transcontinental's Corporate Social Responsibility Strategy.
+The Chief Strategy &

-please guiding Applicabl Officer, who reports to the President and CEO, also reports quarterly to the Governance and Social Responsibility Committee and monthly to the Executive Committee .

-specify strategy e> The CSO is also in charge of the Corporate Social Responsibility Department, articulates the CSR strategy and oversees its implementation.
+please guiding strategy Applicabl CSR Officer is in charge of the Corporate Social Responsibility Department, articulates the CSR strategy and oversees its implementation.
 A Corporate Social

-(Quarterly Reviewing and Responsibility Steering Committee has been formed and supports the Chief Strategy Officer with the articulation of the CSR plan and its implementation across the
+specify Reviewing and e> Responsibility Steering Committee has been formed and supports the Chief Strategy & CSR Officer with the articulation of the CSR plan and its implementation across the

-meetings) guiding major organization.
-The Chief Strategy Officer and Chair of the CSR Steering Committee present to the Board's Governance and Social Responsibility Committee quarterly, to
+(Quarterly guiding major organization.
+The Chief Strategy & CSR Officer and Chair of the CSR Steering Committee present to the Board's Governance and Social Responsibility Committee

-plans of action look over the deliverables, such as the annual CSR Report or three-year CSR plans, as well as discuss on emerging sustainability risks and opportunities.
-The meetings
+meetings) plans of action quarterly, to look over the deliverables, such as the annual CSR Report or three-year CSR plans, as well as discuss on emerging sustainability risks and opportunities.
+The

-Reviewing and also include discussions on the CSR goals and targets, long-term sustainability strategy, key projects and initiatives, as well as climate-related issues.
-As for management
+Reviewing and meetings also include discussions on the CSR goals and targets, long-term sustainability strategy, key projects and initiatives, as well as climate-related issues.
+As for

-guiding risk of climate-related risks, the Audit and Finance Risk Committee's mandate and main responsibilities include, among others, to : • Oversee the development and
+guiding risk management of climate-related risks, the Audit and Finance Risk Committee's mandate and main responsibilities include, among others, to: • Oversee the development

-management implementation of effective internal control procedures, including the disclosure control processes • Ensure compliance with legal and regulatory requirements • Review
+management and implementation of effective internal control procedures, including the disclosure control processes • Ensure compliance with legal and regulatory requirements •

-policies significant risks that may affect the Corporation and ensure that appropriate measures are in place to manage these risks.
+policies Review significant risks that may affect the Corporation and ensure that appropriate measures are in place to manage these risks.

-Reviewing and

-guiding annual
+Reviewing and guiding annual

 budgets

 Reviewing and

 guiding

 business plans

 Monitoring

 implementation

 and

 performance of

 objectives

 Overseeing

 major capital

 expenditures,

 acquisitions

-and

-divestitures
+and divestitures

 Monitoring and

-overseeing

-progress
+overseeing progress

 against goals

 and targets for

 addressing

 climate-related

 issues

 Other, please

 specify

-(Reviewing

-and advising
+(Reviewing and

-on
+advising on

 performance

 objectives;

 Reviewing

 major capital

 expenditures,

-acquisitions

-and
+acquisitions and

 divestitures)

+a.resului esj